CHILD CUSTODY AND VISITATION

 15. Q. WHAT ARE THE DISADVANTAGES OF JOINT PHYSICAL CUSTODY?

 A. Recently, it has become apparent that joint physical custody is not the ideal solution it was once thought to be.
 Too often the child may be shuttled back and forth between parents and have no real feeling of a "home."
 Consistency is often difficult to achieve in such an arrangement.
 The rules may be different at each parent's home -- bedtime is 8:30 at Mom's but 10:00 at Dad's.
 Schoolwork sometimes suffers.
 For example, homework assigned while the child is staying at one home, but due to be turned in when he is at the other, can be inadvertently overlooked.
-Friends are different at each home and harder to keep up with, the babysitter may be different each time, and so on.
+Friends are different at each home and harder to keep up with.
+The babysitter may be different each time, and so on.
 Children who have difficulty adapting to change may find joint physical custody too chaotic.
 Generally, the parents must work very hard at such an arrangement.
 Joint physical custody seldom reduces hostility between the parties and may even increase it.
 It requires two parents who maintain a commitment over time to put the needs of the child first and are able to create a conflict-free zone for their child.
 Parents who choose joint physical custody must be willing to have open and frequent communication with each other.
-Joint physical custody requires two parents committed to be co-parents.
+Joint physical custody requires two parents who are committed to be co-parents.

 16. Q. WHEN IS JOINT PHYSICAL CUSTODY NOT ADVISABLE?